Which Beatle Won the Most Grammys as a Solo Artist?

 In the four decades since, McCartney has racked up dozens of nominations and won another five Grammys.
 That leaves his current count at eight solo awards as of 2019.
 (The Beatles as a group received three Grammys in 1996 for “Free as a Bird” and The Beatles Anthology.)

-With his most recent wins coming in 2013 and most recent nominations in 2015 (with Kanye, for Best Rap Song and Best Rap Performance for “All Day”), Paul’s days competing for Grammys don’t seem over.
+With his most recent wins coming in 2013 and most recent nominations in 2015 (with Kanye West, for Best Rap Song and Best Rap Performance for “All Day”), Paul’s days of competing for Grammys don’t seem over.

-Meanwhile, it will probably be too much for Ringo, the only other surviving Beatle, to catch up with his old bandmate.
+Meanwhile, it will probably be too much for Ringo, the only other surviving Beatle, to catch up to his old bandmate.